 My most treasured experiences have been as a husband and a father.
-I honestly believe that without the training and its’ focus that these experiences may never have been realized.
+I honestly believe that without training and its’ focus that these achievements may never have been realized.

 For this I would like to thank the late Soke Terry Stanton; Founder of Shinki Ryu Jujitsu and the Professional Self Defense Association.